ritza-co/replit-docs-2/docs/tutorials/46-discord-role-bot.md

 Finally, we retrieve the `Member` object corresponding to the user who sent us the message and our server.

 We now have everything we need to assign roles.
-Add the following code to the bottom of the `if` statement:
+Add the following code to the bottom of the `if` statement, within the body of the `if` statement:

 ```python
         try: